An Excuse to Let Love Go Viral

 This year I saw Valentine’s Day in a different light.
 It was no longer an excuse to just celebrate ourselves, but more importantly, those we hold dear.
 We decided that we will spend some time with both of our families before coming home and spending some quality time with each other.
 I plan to reach out to my loved ones and have a quick chat or exchange of texts, expressing just how important they are to me.

 While my husband and I are planning on carrying the Valentine's celebration into the weekend, I wanted to do something for my girlfriend and her other half, to add the extra oomph of love.
-I hosted a candlelit dinner for two - and not just the normal kitchen setting, but more of a "sweetheart table" - with fresh floral centerpiece, pops of color, and candles, creating the perfect romantic ambiance!
+I was thinking about hosting a candlelit dinner for two - and not just the normal kitchen setting, but more of a "sweetheart table" - with fresh floral centerpiece, pops of color, and candles, creating the perfect romantic ambiance!
 I called up my friend’s husband, shared my thoughts, and asked if he would like to be my "partner in crime."
 He would bring the dinner dish while I would provide the dessert and drinks.
 This is the perfect opportunity to demonstrate your own culinary skills - "plus points" if you know your partner's favorite dish!
 Nothing shows your love like a home-cooked meal (even if it’s not served in your own home!)
 It can even be as simple as making and serving a cup of tea.
 Yes, it can be either the female or the male or both to serve and prepare food.
 In 21st century, we have housewives, we have house husbands, we have two working couple, we all have two hands and a heart or a card in our wallet.
 Choose what works for you and your partner.

 Thank you for sharing some time with me.
 I hope I have brought a little sunshine into your day.
 Please share your thoughts, ideas, and feedback with me (in the comment section below).
 Remember, you’re the other half of my blog!
 Here’s wishing you and your loved ones a very Happy Valentine’s Day.